icesi-ops/sd-exam2/README.md

 # Payments Microservices

-This repository is a docker practice for my Distribuited Systems course and it's based on this project: https://github.com/icesi-ops/training_microservices/tree/master/pay-app-spring-microservices
+This repository is a Docker practice for my Distributed Systems course, and it's based on this project: https://github.com/icesi-ops/training_microservices/tree/master/pay-app-spring-microservices

 ## Changes